aalekseev/10-steps-security-pycon-ee-2020/slides/06-secrets.md

 Once something enters the internet, it is really hard to remove it.
 It is a bit scary, I searched in github word "secret key" and it shows 2.5M results for only python code and for only "SECRET_KEY" keyword.
+Some of the results contains protected variable, but the big amount have the secret key commited in a plain text.

 In this case we are looking at commited secret keys to Django application.
 With this string of characters Django creates password reset tokens,